Electric vehicle company Rivian has confidentially filed for an IPO – TechCrunch

-Rivian, the electric vehicle startup backed by a host of institutional and strategic investors including Ford and Amazon, has confidentially filed paperwork with the U.S. Securities and Exchange Commission to go public.
+Rivian, the electric vehicle startup backed by a host of institutional and strategic investors, including Ford and Amazon, has confidentially filed paperwork with the U.S. Securities and Exchange Commission to go public.

 The size and price range for the proposed offering have yet to be determined.
 The initial public offering is expected to take place after the SEC completes its review process, subject to market and other conditions, the brief statement said.